Gr\"obner strata in the Hilbert scheme of points

 Example \ref{ex2} illustrates the third claim in the proof, and Example \ref{ex3} illustrates the first claim.
-The theorem we just proved is a substantial improvement of Proposition \ref{representing}, as is makes the number of generators needed for $I^\delta$ much smaller.
-The concept of {\it across-the-corner neighbors} of \cite{krarticle} uses the same idea which we used in the proof of the third claim here.
-Yet our set of generators for $I^\delta$ of Theorem \ref{fewer} is much smaller than the set of generators of the cited article.
+The theorem we just proved is a substantial improvement of Proposition \ref{representing}, as it makes the number of generators needed for $I^\Delta$ much smaller.
+The concept of {\it across-the-corner neighbors} of \cite{krarticle} uses the same idea which we used in the proof of the second claim here.
+Yet our set of generators for $I^\Delta$ of Theorem \ref{fewer} is smaller than the set of generators of the cited article.